UlisseMini/gopherboat/README.md

 		}
 	}

-	// Recv the messages back from the boalog. for i := 0; i < N; i++ {
+	// Recv the messages back from the boat. for i := 0; i < N; i++ {
 		log.Printf("recv ping #%d", i)
 		msg := new(string)